 While we’re not lushes, my husband and I are big wine enthusiasts.
 What’s not to love?
-Art and science distilled into complex flavors in every glass.
+Every glass is crafted into complex flavors using a combination of science and art.

 We love visiting California Wine Country, not just because of the wine, but also because of the beauty, history, and culture of the region.
 Napa and Sonoma are, in my opinion, two underappreciated treasures of the U.S., with their unique terrain and Mediterranean climate, charming wineries, and family farms.

 Though we wanted to continue to visit even after we had kids, enjoying all wine country has to offer with small children in tow seemed like an impossibility.
 I couldn’t imagine that we could have fun and find fun things to do with our kids in California Wine Country.
 But what I neglected to understand, until I started really digging into it, is that the wine-making culture of Napa and Sonoma are steeped in family history and tradition.
 They’re a celebration of methods and processes that have been passed down from generation to generation.
 As such, many vineyards go out of their way to make your wine tasting experience also a family affair.
 They offer many amusements to distract kids while you enjoy their varietals.
 These are our family favorite wineries and the fun things they have to do for kids in both Napa and Sonoma counties.

 NO TIME TO READ THIS ARTICLE NOW?
 PIN OR BOOKMARK IT FOR LATER!